-Solution: Adhere to Up-to-Date Government Guidelines

-Pay close attention to government advisories on how to prevent the spread of illnesses in the workplace.
-GOV.UK outlines some very useful considerations for people returning to work.
+Solution: Adhere to Up-to-Date Government Guidelines Pay close attention to government advisories on how to prevent the spread of illnesses in the workplace.
+The Centers for Disease Control and Prevention (CDC) outlines some very useful considerations for people returning to work.
 There is no doubt that each of your employees has something that concerns them about returning to the workplace.
 Be sure to create open lines of communication so that your employees can provide insights in whatever way they feel most comfortable.
 Use those insights when creating a return to work strategy to ensure that you are proactively addressing concerns and providing a safe and comfortable workplace."

-- Nikki Salenetri, VP, Human Resources at Gympass Make it clear to the staff exactly how the company is keeping its workplace safe and clean by detailing all of the preventive measures being followed, like:
+Nikki Salenetri, VP, Human Resources at Gympass Make it clear to the staff exactly how the company is keeping its workplace safe and clean by detailing all of the preventive measures being followed, like:

-Providing hand sanitiser
+Providing hand sanitizer